Meet our team

 Marie-Laure, in charge of the stuffing process: "I feel like I'm giving life to the plush toys."

 It has been 19 years since I have been working at the Michel Taillis Workshop.
-I arrived during the Christmas season, for a small job in checking the transport cases of the automatons.
+I arrived during the Christmas season, for a small job in checking the transport cases of the animatronic figures.
 Then I discovered the stuffing process, and I've been here ever since!

-What we call 'stuffing' is the final step in making an automaton.
+What we call 'stuffing' is the final step in making an animatronic figure.
 It involves placing the metal framework inside the faux fur covering, then filling it with stuffing to give it a nice shape and finally sewing up the back.

 I take care to cover any rough edges and corners of the framework with plaster or a bellows to prevent damaging the fabrics and to prevent the stuffing from obstructing the mechanism.